mojaloop/ml-testing-toolkit/README.md

 ## 5. Usage

-After installation you can follow thsi [Usage Guide](/documents/User-Guide.md)
+After installation you can follow this [Usage Guide](/documents/User-Guide.md)

 ## 6. Rules